World

 are asked to share the power or status they have, they become insecure and lash

 in a way they deem fit.
-That’s what is happening in India at this point.
-Women are no
+That’s what is happening in India

 Ajmal Kasab was finally hanged.
 The lone terrorist captured alive during the 60 hr siege in Mumbai in 2008, Kasab’s death sentence finally